amogh-assertai/kitting_station_v2/docs/tsd/TSD_LIVE_KITTING_ACTIVITIES.md

 If the switch is off, or no issues were found: `validate_kit` proceeds exactly as before this session — unconditional advance.

+**Validation image, if sent with this `validate_now` call, is now shown on the resulting red-screen** (added a round after the original red-screen build): `validate_kit()` accepts an `image_path` parameter (the path `routes.py` already saved to disk before calling it — see "Kit advance confirmation pop-up" below for the other consumer of this same parameter), and stores it directly on the `error_payload`'s `image_path` key instead of hardcoding `None`.
+This is exactly the same field `wrong_part`'s red-screen already populated from its own detection image — the validation_error case simply wasn't wired to do the same until this round. `routes.py`'s `error:red` emit for the validation_error branch builds `image_url` from `result["error"]["image_path"]` the same way the wrong_part branch always has.
+Persisted on `current_kit_errors_cam{N}` too, so a late-joining viewer sees the same image on page load, not just the live socket event.

 ### Resolving a red-screen — `resolve_error()`